GuiRitter/OpenBase/README.md

 * `bezier`: coming soon.

 See [here](https://github.com/GuiRitter/OpenBase/blob/master/tutorial/movement%20commands.md) for more explanation about movements, specially the parts about what I called "hybrid" and "raw".
 What I called "direct" there I called "generic" here.

+---

+When I started working with ROS, I also started learning about something else: control theory.
+Actually, I shouldn't have became an enginner without it, but it's not my fault that I only heard this name a couple of months later...
+Ranting aside, I've created a branch to make some tests and try to improve the robot's performance, at least to reach a decent level.

+It's very experimental, though and, like the rest of the project, will take a good while before I resume work with it.